Interview With Poet Cathy Nerujen By Cassy Mantis

 Cheeky Girl: who are your favorite all time all-round poets or other worthy writers?

 Cathy: the Romantics.
 They are Princes of verse and rhyme.
 British poets are astounding.
 Shakespeare, Keats, Shelley, Percy Bysshe Shelley - Shelley is a lyrical powerhouse of words and images and more - blows me away.
 The American poet Emily Dickinson is super amazing, I never tire of her poems.
 My school teachers said my use of “hyphens” in poems is what she did...that is so like me, putting those dashes at the end of lines.
 T. S. Elliot.
 Yeats, some Irish poets like Seamus Heaney are fantastic.
 I read a lot of Rumi too.
 His poems are not rhyming when translated to English.
 Moslem poetry has all separate rules, and worth reading.
 Rumi is pure stream of consciousness stuff.
 A Grand Master of Poetry.
 Thai and Indian poetry is a cultural mind shift.
 India has some brilliant writers.
+Rupi Kaur looms ever large in my life.
 Japanese poetry is also excellent.
 And America has some great edgy or unusual writers known for their amazing prose or poetry.
 Raymond Carver, the minimalist and David Foster Wallace.
 Just terrific writers.
-And I read Michael Madsen the actor who writes such amazing poetry, a new beat writer for the new generation.
+And I read Michael Madsen the actor from Pulp Fiction and Species, who writes such amazing poetry, a new beat writer for the new generation.
 He is such an original voice in writing.
-I also read Veronica Roth, author of "Divergent" series of books.
+Totally cool.

 Cheeky Girl: About poems, then.
 Planned or just straight out of your head?
 Do you have any poetry in Hub Pages that was ever spontaneous?